dekum/ResortProject/README.md

 # How to Install
-Needed Programs: Windows Vista or above and Java Navigate to https://github.com/dekum/ResortProject -> .idea -> artifacts and download the 'Resort_Project.zip' file.
+Needed Programs: Windows Vista or above and Java. <br>
+Navigate to https://github.com/dekum/ResortProject -> .idea -> artifacts and download the 'Resort_Project.zip' file. <br>
 Extract the contents to your choice of location.
-Ensure that the Resort_Project.jar AND lib folder are in the same directory.
+Ensure that the Resort_Project.jar AND lib folder are in the same directory. <br>
 Double click Resort_Project.jar to run.

 # Images